Today, we get most of our important information online.

 Mistake #4: You’ve streamlined your budget

 I get it.
-Nonprofits are perpetually tight on money.
+Money is tight, always.
 And I often find I’m the one that tells my clients where to focus their small communication budgets.
 After all, it’s far better to be really great on one or two social media channels than it is to have all your fingers in every pot and not getting the recipe just right.

 However, remember that 2/3 of families in America donate regularly, and the ones that are having the best success are using an absolute slew of materials: newsletters, emails, social media, direct mail….